zephray/SDL-1.2-N3DS/README.md

 # SDL-1.2-N3DS
-Port of SDL-1.2.15 to Nintendo 3DS based on nop90's port
+Port of SDL-1.2.15 to Nintendo 3DS based on nop90's port.
+This port is basiclly working, very compatible with standard SDL but not very efficient.
+To port some game which require high processing power, one would better look into a fake SDL wrapper layer.

+Example codes using this port can be found under examples folder.

 # VIDEO
 Any video size supported, the video would be rendered centered on the screen.
 The default screen is the top screen.
 The drawing is unaccelerated and NOT double-buffered, thus make it possible to port simple old programs without concerning the Vblank or flush the buffer, etc.